 - Customers are responsible for shipping their samples to the laboratory.

 Hormones play an important role in athletic performance.
 The Elite Athlete Metrics Profile allows the identification of hormone imbalances or vitamin D deficiency that can affect performance, increase injury risk, or prevent an athlete from competing at their highest level.
-It is best to start with a baseline before rigorous training begins and to track hormones throughout a training regimen to look for big changes that can indicate problems and to make sure that hormones are optimally balanced right before a competition.
+It is best to start with a baseline before rigorous training begins and to track hormones throughout a training regimen to look for significant changes that can indicate problems and ensure that hormones are optimally balanced before a competition.

 The sex hormones and cortisol are tested in saliva, allowing a diurnal assessment of cortisol production at 4-time points during the day.
-A full thyroid assessment in blood spot is included, and vitamin D.
+In addition, a full thyroid assessment in the blood spot is included vitamin D.

-The optional cardio panel gives athletes a broader glimpse into overall health through measurement of triglycerides, cholesterol and insulin.
-Optional LH helps assess exercise-induced amenorrhea in female athletes, as well as excessive testosterone supplementation or painkiller use that can suppress LH, while hs-CRP gives an indication of inflammation in the body.
+The optional cardio panel gives athletes a broader glimpse into overall health by measuring triglycerides, cholesterol and insulin.
+In addition, optional LH helps assess exercise-induced amenorrhea in female athletes, and excessive testosterone supplementation or painkiller use can suppress LH.
+At the same time, hs-CRP indicates inflammation in the body.

 Who benefits from Elite Athlete Profile Testing?